Reception

 Term | Topics Covered | Brief Outline |

 Autumn 1 | It’s Good to be Me! | We start the year by settling our children into Reception, making friends, learning about routines and establishing our Reception rules.
-In this topic, we focus on ourselves and our families.
+In our first topic, “It’s Good to be Me!”, we focus on ourselves and our families.
 We learn about our bodies, naming the parts and their uses.
 We make a collage of our body and look closely at our features.
-We also look at the five senses and investigate how these are used on a daily basis.
+We also look at the five senses and investigate how these are used.
 We talk about our different families and who lives in our homes.
 We learn about where we live and look at different styles of homes.
-The different stages of life are looked at and sequenced.
-The change of season is observed and we talk about and celebrate Harvest.
+We sequence the different stages of life as we think about how people change.
+The change of season is observed and we talk about, and celebrate, Harvest.
 Our children make music, dance and move to express their ideas and feelings. |

 Autumn 2 | Celebrations | In Autumn 2, we learn about different celebrations, their meaning and what people do to celebrate.
-Through creative activities and role play, we will learn about the special times of Diwali, Bonfire Night, Remembrance, Eid, Hanukka and Christmas.
+Through creative activities and role play, we will learn about the special times of Diwali, Bonfire Night, Remembrance, Eid and Christmas.
 We talk about and experience, the significance of lights, food, clothing, gifts and ceremony in celebrations.
 Children are given opportunities to discuss the similarities and differences.
-We also learn, and use, appropriate vocabulary linked to our topic and role-play our own celebrations.
-Our mark making and writing, is based on recounts, cards, lists, invitations and letters. |
+We also learn, and use, new vocabulary linked to our topic and role-play our own celebrations.
+Our mark making and writing is based on recounts, cards, lists, invitations and letters. |

 Spring 1 | Yummy Scrummy in my Tummy | Our topic in Spring 1, is “Yummy Scrummy in my Tummy”.
 We will observe and record the seasonal changes and work on scientific experiments linked to these changes.
 Healthy living will be the focus and we will look at how we can have a healthy lifestyle.
-A range of artists will be looked at and how they use food in their art work.
-Different fruits and vegetables will be looked at and how these are produced.
+A range of artists will be explored and how they use food in their art work.
+We will learn about different fruits and vegetables and how these are produced.
 A range of stories will be shared around the topic.
 We will also look at food from other countries, including, India, China and France. |

-Spring 2 | Space | This topic is based around’ Knowledge and Understanding of the World’.
+Spring 2 | Space | In Spring 2, Our Space topic is based around’ Knowledge and Understanding of the World’.
 We will look at our world, focusing on sea, land and sky.
 Comparisons will be made between a town and the countryside.
 A range of habitats will be looked at and which animals live there.
 We will look at the different planets and learn some simple space facts.
-There will be a focus on Day and Night and comparison made of the sun and moon.
-Art work will be completed with a focus on 3-D art.
-We will also focus on the ‘Easter’ celebration and reflect on the significant parts. |
+There will think about daytime and night time and make comparisons.
+Art work will be completed with a focus on 3-D creations.
+We will also think about the ‘Easter’ celebration and reflect on the significant events. |

-Summer 1 | Traditional Tales | In this topic is Literacy based with a particular focus on Creative and Personal development.
-A selection of classic stories are a focus, including; The Enormous Turnip, Little Red Riding Hood, Hansel and Gretal, Three Billy Goats Gruff and The Princess and the Pea.
+Summer 1 | Traditional Tales | Our topic for summer 1 is “Traditional Tales”.
+This literacy based topic has a particular focus on creativity and personal development.
+A selection of classic stories including; The Enormous Turnip, Little Red Riding Hood, Hansel and Gretel, Three Billy Goats Gruff and The Princess and the Pea will be enjoyed.
 We read the stories and retell them through role-play, dance, songs and rhymes.
 Story structure, characters, settings and language are looked at.
-We learn a variety of traditional songs and rhymes.
-In literacy we work on a range of genres with a focus on story language. |
+We learn a variety of traditional songs and rhymes. |

-Summer 2 | Creepers and Crawlers | In this topic, we will be looking at common mini-beasts, focusing on their features, habitats and diet.
+Summer 2 | Minibeasts | In Summer 2, we learn about minibeasts.
+We will be looking at common mini-beasts, focusing on their features, habitats and diet.
 We will be creating a ‘Bug’s Hotel’ and make observations in the outdoor area.
-There will be opportunities to visit the school pond and children will be able to explore and make observations.
-A range of fiction and non-fiction books will be explored and we will also create our own topic books.
+There will be opportunities for a bug hunt and children will be able to explore and make observations.
+A range of fiction and non-fiction books will be used and we will also create our own topic books.
 Opportunities will be given to experience working with clay and making mini-beast models. |

 Home Learning: